-As of May 31, 2021, worldwide we owned or in-licensed 40 issued or allowed patents across eight patent families (of which 22 patents are national validations of granted European patents, corresponding to six granted European patents each validated in three or four European countries) and seven pending patent applications across four patent families (of which one application is still in the priority year).
-The patent portfolio broadly covers three themes; essential concepts of the overall PEA technology, granted in the US and worldwide, and expiring from 2032 to 2034; how our kit products are designed and manufactured, pending and granted in the US and worldwide, and expiring from 2031 to 2036; and sample preparation and workflow, pending as four PCT-applications and estimating expiry in 2041, and one priority application scheduled for PCT filing in 2021, and estimated expiry in 2041.
+As of February 22, 2021, worldwide we owned or in-licensed 42 issued or allowed patents across ten patent families (of which 22 patents are national validations of granted European patents, corresponding to six granted European patents each validated in three or four European countries) and seven pending patent applications across four patent families (of which five applications across three families are still in the priority year).
+The patent portfolio broadly covers three themes; essential concepts of the overall PEA technology, granted in the US and worldwide, and expiring from 2021 to 2034; how our kit products are designed and manufactured, pending and granted in the US and worldwide, and expiring from 2031 to 2036; and sample preparation and workflow, pending as priority applications scheduled for PCT filing in 2021, and estimated expiry in 2041.

 We also license additional patents on a non-exclusive and/or territory restricted basis.
 Patent rights generally have a term of twenty years from the date in which they were filed.
-We own registered trademarks on OLINK, PROSEEK, Olink, and product related brand names in the United States and worldwide.
+We own registered trademarks on OLINK, PROSEEK, \bigcirc Olink, \bigcirc , and product related brand names in the United States and worldwide.